 The right licence agreement can also make it easier to manage software in your business.
 For instance, some licences permit you to install software automatically across your computer network rather than needing to install it manually at each computer.

-When dealing with standard software, there are two main types of software licence:
+When dealing with standard software, there are three main types of software licence:

 If you’re dealing with custom software which an IT supplier has developed for you, licensing may be handled differently.
 Your contract with the development company should specify what you own and how you can use the software.